Grab a cuppa dads, this is going to be a long article.

 It’s no secret… after having a baby, the frequency at which couples have sex usually takes a dive.
 The reasons for this are many and varied.
 Every woman – as well as her birth and parenting experience – is unique.
 As are the reasons for her non-existent libido after she’s had a baby.

-Several of the below reasons may apply to your partner, but rest assured, it’s highly likely nothing at all to do with her losing love or attraction towards you.
+Several of the reasons below may apply to your partner.
+But rest assured, it’s highly likely nothing at all to do with her losing love or attraction towards you.

 Nor will it last forever.

 Dad, I really feel for you!
 Your partner probably does too.